 - become a more cosmopolitan citizen of the world.

-When I graduate, what can I do with my degree in history?
+What can I do with my degree after graduation?

 The Career Services Library in the Student Union, suite 411, has numerous resources to assist students with their career paths.
-These resources include a career and employer library, career planning workshops, “Career Days” in Fall and Spring, and individual career counseling.
-For more information, call 621-2588, or visit their web site at www.career.arizona.edu.
+These resources include a career and employer library, career planning workshops, “Career Days” in fall and spring, and individual career counseling.
+For more information, call 510-621-2588, or visit Student Engagement & Career Development.